 • Utilise the services of The Sectoral Officers of S.S.A to support D.E.O. in the conduct of examination, valuation of answer scripts and uploading of data at Mandal point and 10 O/o of answer script validation.

-• Prepare a matrix of Mandal level spot valuation centers and allotments in jumbling manner.
+• Prepare a matrix of Mandal level spot valuation centers and allotments in a jumbling manner.

-• Develop de-coding procedure and disseminate the same to the spot valuation centers.
+• Develop de-coding procedures and disseminate the same to the spot valuation centers.

-• Secretary D.C.E.B. is in-charge of the confidential work relating to receipt of question papers from SCERT, Printing and distribution of question papers maintaining utmost confidentiality.
+• Secretary D.C.E.B. is in-charge of the confidential work relating to the receipt of question papers from SCERT, Printing, and distribution of question papers maintaining utmost confidentiality.

 • Close Co-ordination should be ensured with all the M.E.Os, H.Ms.